-In the mid-1980's ornithologist concluded that the two are one bird species, and united them under a new name: Northern Oriole.
+In the mid-1980s, ornithologists concluded the two are one bird species uniting them under a new name: Northern Oriole.

 The female has a yellowish head and breast with a whitish belly.
 Immatures look similar to females.

-The nest of these birds is best seen in winter when the trees are bare.
-Like its eastern counterpart, Bullock's have the signature woven hanging nest, suspended from the very tips of branches.
+The Bullock's nest is best seen in winter when the trees are bare.
+Like its eastern counterpart, the Bullock's have the signature woven hanging nest, suspended from the very tips of branches.

-The young will leave the nest in 12 - 14 days after hatching.
+The young are fed by both adult birds and will leave the nest in 12 - 14 days after hatching.

-These orioles eat insects, fruits, flower nectar and will readily come to fruit feeders.
+Bullock's orioles eat insects, fruits, and flower nectar, and will readily come to fruit feeders and hummingbird feeders.

-Bird watchers might place orange halves, sugar solutions, and grape jelly to attract them for a close-up look.
+Bird watchers who want to attract these birds to their feeders can place orange halves, sugar solutions, and grape jelly out.

 While raising their young, the adults will feed an insect diet to the nestlings.
 Once fledged, the adults may bring them to your summer bird feeding station.

 Mostly, fall migration begins in late July and may go into September, depending on how far North they nested.